Glassface

 Glassface, also known as Josh Goldenberg, is an American multi-disciplinary artist.

-He is known primarily for his directorial and editing work in music videos and commercials.
-Notable credits include the music videos for "U Guessed It" by OG Maco, and "One Night" by Lil Yachty.
+He is known primarily for his directorial and editing work in music videos and commercials, as well as for his music production and songwriting.
+Notable visual credits include the music videos for "U Guessed It" by OG Maco, and "One Night" by Lil Yachty.
+Notable music credits include production for artists like tobi lou, Young Thug, Chief Keef, and Parris Goebel.

 Early life

 Goldenberg was born in a small town in upstate New York.

 He studied electronic media, arts, and communication in college.
 Shortly after graduating, Goldenberg moved to New York City and worked in graphic design and branding for advertising agencies, which he found “dry”.

 Career

 Seeking a creative outlet alongside his work in advertising, Goldenberg did video work and promotional materials for hip-hop artists including Flatbush Zombies and Schoolboy Q. Goldenberg began directing music videos under the name ‘Glassface’.

 Music videos

 In 2013, Goldenberg formed the directorial team GoldRush, composed of him and producer Rahil Ashruff.
 Alongside Ashruff, he shot music videos for various up-and-coming hip-hop musicians including Ab-Soul, Rome Fortune, and OG Maco.

 In 2014, Glassface gained notoriety with the release of the music video for OG Maco’s debut single "U Guessed It".
 The video went viral, attaining over 73M views on YouTube and going as far as to be included on Rolling Stone’s list of the top 10 best music videos of that year.

 The success of "U Guessed It" gained the attention of Lil Yachty, who reached out to Glassface via Twitter.
 This resulted in a collaboration between Lil Yachty and GoldRush on the video for "One Night", the lead single off of Yachty’s debut mixtape Lil Boat (2016).

 The music video for "1 Night" was shot with the intent of creating an effect of “sensory overload”, full of “very meme-able and GIF-able material.”
 GoldRush was given near complete creative freedom on the project.
 The resulting video was another viral hit, having received over 131 million views on Lil Yachty’s YouTube channel as of 2023.
 Following "One Night", Glassface is credited on the videos for Lil Yachty's songs "66 (ft.
 Trippie Redd)", "Boom (ft.
 Ugly God)", and "Forever Young".

 Glassface received a platinum plaque from the RIAA for his work on "One Night".

 In 2019, he directed and edited the music video for "Jacques" by Tove Lo and Jax Jones.